-Norm has and continues to serve the public in many ways apart from his elected role including: past president or chairperson of the Kelowna Gyro Club, Banff Rotary Club, a not-for-profit housing corporation, the Banff Mineral Springs Hospital Board, and the Kelowna Affordable Housing Task Force, and chair of the 5th annual walk up Knox Mountain for Health and World Peace.
+Letnick has served, and continues to serve, the public in many ways apart from his elected role, including as past president or chairperson of the Kelowna Gyro Club, Banff Rotary Club, the Banff Housing Corporation which successfully built over 200 non-profit homes, the Banff Mineral Springs Hospital Board, the Kelowna Affordable Housing Task Force, and chair of the annual Walk-Up Knox Mountain for Health and World Peace.

 A recipient of the Canadian Cancer Society Community Champion Award, Letnick is also currently a member of the Kelowna Rotary Club, both the Kelowna and Lake Country Chambers of Commerce, and president of the YeYe Housing Society dedicated to building quality entry level housing for first time home buyers at approximately 25% below market price.

 Letnick has volunteered all his life, including more than a decade of serving the homeless at Kelowna’s Inn from the Cold, The Kelowna Gospel Mission, and purchasing a fourplex for use by the Kelowna Welcome Inn Society as a transition home for those recovering from addictions.
 He is the lead organizer for the Kelowna Terry Fox Run and is a volunteer baby cuddler at the Kelowna General Hospital Neonatal Intensive Care Unit.